kelvinleong0529/Learning-Notes/Database/Redis.md

 # **Commands**
 ## **Basic**
-1. SET name kelvin: create a key-value pair with "name" as the key and "kelvin" as the value
+1. `SET name kelvin`: create a key-value pair with "name" as the key and "kelvin" as the value
-2. GET name: returns the value of the key "name"
+2. `GET name`: returns the value of the key "name"
-3. EXISTS name: check if the key "name" exists
+3. `EXISTS name`: check if the key "name" exists
-4. KEYS *: get all the keys
+4. `KEYS *`: get all the keys
-5. SETEX name 10 kelvin: create the key-value pair that lasts for 10 seconds (SET EXPIRE)
+5. `SETEX name 10 kelvi`n`: create the key-value pair that lasts for 10 seconds (SET EXPIRE)
-- **GET** only work for strings
+- `GET` only work for strings

 ## **Array**
-1. LPUSH friends kelvin: "L" stands for **left**-push, push the value "kelvin" into the **beginning** of an array called "friends"
+1. `LPUSH` friends kelvin: "L" stands for **left**-push, push the value "kelvin" into the **beginning** of an array called "friends"
-2. LRANGE friends 0 -1: get the elements in the array "friends" starting from index 0:-1 (means all the elements)
+2. `LRANGE` friends 0 -1: get the elements in the array "friends" starting from index 0:-1 (means all the elements)
-3. RPUSH friends sally: "R" stands for **right**-push, push the value "kelvin" into the **end** of an array called "friends"
+3. `RPUSH` friends sally: "R" stands for **right**-push, push the value "kelvin" into the **end** of an array called "friends"
-4. LPOP friends: pop / remove the **left**-most element in the "friends" array
+4. `LPOP` friends: pop / remove the **left**-most element in the "friends" array
-5. RPOP friends: pop / remove the **right**-most element in the "friends" array
+5. `RPOP` friends: pop / remove the **right**-most element in the "friends" array
 ```
 LPUSH friends kelvin
 LPUSH friens john